jpasqua/PixelFree/backend/doc/VirtAlbums.md

 # PixelFree Virtual Albums – Thoughts on Design

 This document captures ideas about **Virtual Albums**, starting from the design of the frontend/backend HTTP API, through the internal backend repository interfaces, and other suggested structure.
+A partial framework for Virtual Albums exists in the code base.

 ## 1. Public HTTP API (Frontend ⇄ Backend)